VBog/Bg-Bible-References/readme.txt

 Warning: Some methods may not be available on your server.
 If you placed your blog on a slow server try the option "Preload Bible verses in tooltips".
 Warning: you can have problem with ajax-requests limiting on the server.

+If you enable the 'Convert References to the normalized form', the Bible references will within brackets, there are removed extra spaces, and the book titles, chapters and verses will be have the standard form corresponding to the Eastern tradition.

 Short code [bible book = 'Mt' ch = '2 :3-6 'type =' verses'] displays quotes from the Bible in the text of the page.
 Here: book - the designation of the book, ch - numbers of chapters and verses, type - the output format.